 Chest imaging in patients with pneumonia should identify changes consistent with an infiltrative process in the lung parenchyma.

 Pleural effusions may exacerbate dyspnea in patients with COPD.
-Physical exam may demonstrate decreased or absent breath sounds with dullness to percussion related to a pleural effusion.
+Physical examination may demonstrate decreased or absent breath sounds with dullness to percussion related to a pleural effusion.